Rafaela-Wetzel/Sorting-Hat/README.md

 ## User Goals

-- **Entertainment**: As a user I want to visit the page to engage in a shorter form of entertainment - by answering quiz questions to find out which Hogwarts house I belong to (identification with characters).
+- **Entertainment**: The user wants to visit the page to engage in a shorter form of entertainment - by answering quiz questions to find out which Hogwarts house they belong to (identification with characters).
-- **Nostalgia**: As a user I feel reminded of my childhood and like being part of the Hogwarts world.
-I am being approached as a new student who is just coming to the school ready to be placed in one of the houses. (the users name is also integrated in the story)
+- **Nostalgia**: The user feels reminded of their childhood and like being part of the Hogwarts world.
+They are being approached as a new student who is just coming to the school ready to be placed in one of the houses. (the users name is also integrated in the story)
-- **Variety of Storylines**: Depending on my quiz choices there are different outcomes to the story.
-I am curious to find out how the different plot lines develop and might want to try to play more than once.
+- **Curiousity about different Storylines**: Depending on my quiz choices there are different outcomes to the story.
+The user is curious to find out how the different plot lines develop and might want to try to play more than once.

 ## Site Owner Goals

 - To create a fun and interactive quiz-like application that evaluates the users personality and choices in the context of the Harry Potter story
 - To implement authentic visual elements that are connected to the story (Coat of Arms ASCII art)
-- To highlight and differentiate between the four house types - this is accomplished by implementing the different colors that are also the same as in the actual story
+- To highlight and differentiate between the four house types - accomplished by implementing the different colors that are identical to those in the actual story
 - To give appropriate user input feedback where necessary
 - To provide an 'exit the game' function throughout the whole quiz

+# User Experience

+## Target Audience

+The target audience for the Sorting Hat quiz are people who...

+- ...are Harry Potter fans
+- ...enjoy to engage in quizzes that evaluate their character and personality
+- ...want to experience a nostalgic feeling that reminds them of their childhood
+- ...parents that want to introduce their children to the story of Harry Potter
+- ...are into all things magical

+## User Stories

+- As a user I recognize the Hogwarts Coat of Arms in the start section
+- As a user I can type simple yes or no answers or short keywords to choose
+- As a user I discover different outcomes to the story depending on my decision
+- As a user I want to play more than once to see the different plot lines
+- As a user it is easier for me to recognize the different text sections through the use of colors
+- As a user I feel like being part of the story because I can enter my name and am addressed by it throughout the quiz
+- As a user I can exit the quiz anytime if I do not want to continue to play
+- As a user I can read clear instructions before starting to answer the quiz questions
+- As a user I can recognize the keyword answers by their capitalization even if my eyesight is impaired and I do not see or have a hard time recognizing colors
+- As a user I am excited to put myself in the situations described in the questions and choose an answer
+- As a user I am curious to find out which house I belong to
+- As a user I can see / recognize the Coat of Arms of the house I am sorted into by the name and color
+- As a user I am welcomed by the prefect of the house and can read some interesting / funny details about the characteristics and history of the house

 # Flowchart